DEFRA/defra-ai-sdlc/pages/appendix/defra-approved-tools.md

 2. Explain why you need the specific tool
 3. Wait for approval before proceeding

 The team will assess the tool against Defra's security and compliance requirements.

+## MCP servers

+MCP is currently under review and limited to designated pilot projects.
+If your project is approved to use MCP, see the [Defra MCP Guidance](defra-mcp-guidance.md) for approved servers and security requirements.